FOOD FOR DAILY USE

 Cream.
 Fresh heavy cream is an excellent fat, especially for children, who usually love it and will eat vegetables if you put some cream on them.

 Cream is best unpasteurized.
 However, it is okay if you can only buy pasteurized cream.
-Organic dairy is usually better than standard dairy products.
+Organic cream is usually better than standard cream.

 Vegetable oils.
 Slow oxidizers should not add any vegetable oils to their diet.
 Fast oxidizers can use some olive oil or other grain or seed oils.